WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Discussion

 \subsection{Data Quality Challenges}

-The texts and questions we are using come from existing datasets, which have their own limitations.
-Namely, XQuAD \citep{XQUAD-Artetxe:etal:2019} contains open-field questions, which are sometimes formulated in an unclear manner.
-Furthermore, as these texts are originally collected from Wikipedia, they can contain typos or other text marks, which may cause distraction or confusion.
-The annotations of the target spans may be ambiguous or only partially correct, which sets an upper bound for human rationale prediction or the correctness classification presented in Section \ref{sec:classifier}.
-On the other hand, these texts represent naturally-occurring language, which increases the ecological validity of the experiment.
-Further, the MECO \citep{siegelman_expanding_2022_meco} corpus contains simple true/false comprehension questions, which in some cases can be answered relying on common sense rather than knowledge acquired by carefully reading the text.
+The texts and questions we use in \textsc{WebQAmGaze} come from existing NLP datasets, which have their own limitations.
+Namely, XQuAD \citep{artetxe-etal-2020-cross} contains open-field questions that are sometimes formulated in an unclear manner.
+As the texts are originally collected from Wikipedia, they can contain typos or other text marks, which can cause distraction or confusion during reading.
+The annotations of the target spans can be ambiguous or only partially correct, which sets an upper bound for human rationale prediction and for the correctness classification presented in Section \ref{sec:classifier}.
+On the contrary, since the texts represent naturally occurring language from the web, it increases the ecological validity of the experiment and brings it closer to an everyday reading scenario.
+The MECO corpus \citep{siegelman_expanding_2022_meco} contains true/false comprehension questions, which in some cases can be answered by relying on commonsense or world knowledge rather than by carefully reading the text.